ASNeG/OpcUaStack/docs/source/3_development/_index.rst

 Development
 =================

-This tutorial is aimed to provide the necessary information to develop your own applications with ASNeG OPC UA Stack without deep knowledge about OPC UA protocol.
+This set of the tutorials is aimed to provide the necessary information to develop your own applications with ASNeG OPC UA Stack without deep knowledge about OPC UA protocol.